Arc1hy/NumInfo/README.md

 # NumInfo (FRANCE)
-Know the operator of a phone number,
-You can also know the award date.
+Know the operator of a phone number, you can also know the award date.
-If it is a number prepay the number of recharges,
-But for that you have to create more parse
+If it is a number prepay the number of recharges, but for that you have to create more parse

 I recommend using open bullet to use this script :